 About Naya

-Naya is a female Shetland Sheepdog about 3 years old.
+Naya is a female Shetland Sheepdog over 3 years old.
 Carefully selected as a great representative of her breed, Sue decided to make her part of their program.
 Sue has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent level